 Do you wear glasses?
 Do you require a nasal cannula for oxygen?
 Do you like to listen to music on headphones?
 Do you need hearing aids?

 The fact is, many people enjoy or need to wear other things around their ears, and when you need hearing aids, you might wonder if they will fit with your glasses, nasal cannula, headphones, or other items you might have around your ears.
-This is particularly a concern for those who want to get BTE (behind-the-ear) hearing aids.
-But are these worries causing you to hesitate when deciding to get hearing aids?
+This is particularly a concern for those who want to get BTE (behind-the-ear) hearing aids, so we will mostly focus on BTEs in this article.

 Many people wear glasses and hearing aids at the same time without issue.
-The best way to them together is to put both on properly.
+The best way to wear them together is to put both on properly.
 Start by putting your glasses on.
-Then, when you place the hearing aid on and in your ear, make sure to place the hearing aid body between your glasses and your outer ear.
+Then, when you put the hearing aid on, make sure to place the hearing aid body between your glasses and your outer ear.
 They should fit snugly and comfortably.
-That’s it.
-No special hearing aid or glasses accessories needed.
+That’s it, no special hearing aid or glasses accessories needed.

 If you’re the type of person who regularly removes and replaces your glasses (for example, if you wear two different types of glasses), you should avoid tilting your glasses up or down as you take them off or put them on.
 This will help keep the hearing aid and your glasses in place without needing to start the process over.

 If you require a nasal cannula to help your breathing, you’ll be happy to know that wearing hearing aids and using oxygen isn’t a problem.
 Just place the hearing aid body behind your ear and secure the tip in your ear.
 Then, drape the oxygen tubing over your ears as you normally would and secure it to your preference.
 It’s really that simple.